knargcr/foregroundServiceBug/README.md

 You can reproduce the crash following the steps below:

-- Open app
+Step 1- Edit `node_modules/nativescript-vue/dist/plugins/navigation.js:42` as `if (!isReloading && view) {`
+Step 2- Build and run the app
+Step 3- Click the "Open drawer" button.
-- Click to open the drawer
+Step 4- Click the "Start Service" button to start the service.
-- Kill the app
+Step 5- Kill the app (press the home button and swipe it away).
+Since it started a foreground service, the service continues to run.
+Step 6- Reopen the app.
-- Close the drawer by clicking outside
+Step 7- Close the drawer by clicking outside of it.
-- You won’t be able to open it again
-- Kill the app again
-- Crash!
+Step 8- The drawer cannot be opened anymore using the "Open drawer" button.